Botondar/LadybugEngine/README.md

 ## Running
 Run `build\Win_LadybugEngine.exe` from the _root directory of the repository_ (i.e. _not_ the build directory).

+## Project structure
+The program is divided into subsystems, each of which uses the STUB (single translation unit build) compilation model.
+These are as follows:
+- Windows platform layer (.exe):
+    - Contains the entry-point of the program
+    - Handles window creation
+    - Listens to input and passes it to the application
+    - Provides platform specific functionality (memory, file IO, etc.)
+- Application/Game (.dll):
+    - Contains the logic of the program in a platform-independent manner.
+- Renderer (.dll/.obj):
+    - Contains the code specific to the Graphics API.

+A few select header files are used as interfaces between the subsystems:
+- `src/Platform.hpp` contains the interface between the platform layer and the application code.
+Also available to the renderer.
+- `src/Renderer/Renderer.hpp` contains the interface between the application and renderer code.

+The folder `src/LadybugLib/` contains utilities available to all subsystems.

 ## Renderer features
 - Forward+ pipeline with 2.5D tiled light binning
 - High-dynamic range rendering